DR. JACOBSON DISCUSSES THE DIABETIC THERAPUTIC SHOE PROGRAM

 These shoes design must meet certain criteria that are approved by medicare.
 Shoes of special design, such as seamless interiors, full contact soft-molded insoles and extra depth, allow diabetics to minimize the pressures often caused by shoes, thereby helping to eliminate any possible complications to follow.

 There are many different companies such as Atrix, New Balance, Safestep and Dr. Comfort shoes.
 Custom ans prefabricated full contact insoles have to meet certain approved standards.
 These shoes have extra depth to accommadte the insoles.
 Shoe nowadays are lightweight and some are even stylish.

-We all grew up the saying "if the shoe fit wear it" but the opposite of this is even more important with diabetes.
-If the shoe doesn't fit don't wear it!!!
+We all grew up the saying "if the shoe fits wear it" but the opposite of this is even more important with diabetes.
+If the shoe doesn't fit, DON'T WEAR IT !!!
 For patients who meet the medically necessity, these shoes are covered by Medicare part B and many private insurance carriers.